 Using digital signage around school

-The twitter feed that Sky News is providing which reports ‘live’ events from WW1 as they happened 100 years ago is available on TV screens around the school’s social spaces.
+The twitter feed that Sky News provides each year, which reports ‘live’ events from WW1 as they happened 100 years ago is available on TV screens around the school’s social spaces.
 This is available on @SkyNewsWW1.

-A group of enthusiastic humanities students are visiting the British Muslim Heritage Center in Manchester.
-This trip allows students to explore the contribution of Muslim and ethnic minorities to WW1.
-Y11 and Y13 students also visited the Imperial War Museum and the People’s History Museum.
-The visit enables students to experience different parts of WW1 through objects and images.
+A group of humanities students visited the British Muslim Heritage Center in Manchester.
+This trip allowed students to explore the contribution of Muslim and ethnic minorities to WW1.
+Y11 and Y13 students also visited the Imperial War Museum, during which the personal stories and tragedies, sounds, images and objects of the war compelled students to reflect on the huge sacrifices of those brave fallen soldiers and the families they left behind.

 WW1 Assemblies and exhibitions

 In the week of Armistice Day, Lieutenant Williamson from the Duke of Edinburgh’s Regiment delivered an assembly to KS3 and KS4 students outlining the history behind the causes of the Great War.
-She read excerpts of letters written by Indian soldiers.
-In Y10 and Y11, student learned about the contribution of Muslims and other ethnic minorities.
+She read moving excerpts of letters written by Indian soldiers, interweaving within her readings the contribution of the Common Wealth to the Great War..

-In addition to this, Sixth Form History students delivered an assembly to KS5 students.
+In addition to this, Sixth Form Historians delivered an informative and emotional assembly to KS5 students in which they presented the compelling arguments of the conscientious objectors.

 Civic Reception for the Poetry Book Launch